Mavrogiannis-Ioannis/dsmmR/README.md

 Analysis for Drifting Markov Models: Modeling and Estimation](https://doi.org/10.1007/s11009-018-9682-8).

+### Community Guidelines

+For third parties wishing to contribute to the software, or to report issues or problems about the software, they can do so directly through the .

 ### Notes

+Automated tests are in place in order to aid the user with any false input made and, furthermore, to ensure that the functions used return the expected output.
+Moreover, through strict automated tests, it is made possible for the user to properly define their own objects and make use of them with the generic functions of the package.

 If you are in need of support, please contact the maintainer at
 <mavrogiannis.ioa@gmail.com>.